ByThePeople/ForThePeople/user-stories.md

 As a somewhat less-informed voter, Bobby wants an app that will aggregate representatives and their voting record as well as a small list of ways to get involved.
 He wants this displayed in a clean and easy-to-read format.

-As a beautiful human Bobby wants this web app to not only provide pictures of their representatives but contact information and contact information so he can voice his concerns.
+As a beautiful sweetie-pie, Bobby wants this web app to not only provide pictures of their representatives but contact information and contact information so he can voice his concerns.

+As an electronically inclined millenial, Bobby wants the web app to be just as useful on his phone or tablet as it is on his desktop.